WordPress/openverse/documentation/frontend/reference/storybook_tests.md

 ### Codegen

 You can use Playwright's `codegen` tool to generate tests.
-For this you will need to run Storybook locally on your own using `just frontend/run storybook`.
+For this you will need to run Storybook locally on your own using
+`./ov just frontend/run storybook`.
 Then run:

 ```bash
 just frontend/run test:storybook:gen